 Die Core Material Options:

-- SKD61 Steel: Offers excellent toughness and high-temperature performance.
-It’s suitable for aluminum, zinc, and copper alloy molds and ejector pins and barrels.
+• SKD61 Steel offers excellent toughness and high-temperature performance.
+It suits aluminium, zinc, and copper alloy moulds, ejector pins, and barrels.

 Die Base Material Options: Materials such as QT600, S50C and QT550 are often used for die bases due to their durability and ability to withstand high-pressure conditions.